Vyral/monique-walker/_posts/2021-07-06-summer-2021-market-update.md

 There are a lot more cash buyers in this market.
 However, only 30% of our buyers are actually providing cash to purchase, so don’t be intimidated if you're getting a conventional loan.

 Last year, our average price in Maricopa County was $350,000.
-Today it's $504,000. **That's a 43% increase.** The market's still trending upwards for the next six months.
+Today it's $504,000. **That's a 43% increase.** The market will likely trend upward for the next six months.
 We may see a cooldown after that.

-If you want to know what your home is worth, I always welcome your call.
+If you want to know what your home is worth or just have any real estate-related questions, I always welcome your call.